ricardolima-xyz/easyjsonform/README.md

 ## When you need a _form_, not a `<form>`.

-**You, as a developer, probably know how to build `<form>` structures, but let's suppose you are developing an application where users, by nature, need to create forms.
+**You, developer, probably know how to build `<form>` structures, but let's suppose you are developing an application where users, by nature, need to create forms.
 Examples of such applications are:**

 - Survey systems
-- Assignment (homework) submission systems
+- Homework submission systems

-It would be very counterproductive if the programmer has to hardcode a form everytime a new one is needed. **fog.js makes it happen.**
+It would be absurd if you had to code a form everytime a new one is needed. **That's where fog.js comes into action.**

 ## Phase 1: The form structure builder